Skip to content

 Improving dexterity, hand-eye coordination, and cultivating creativity students will learn basic stitching techniques for hand-sewing and beginner embroidery work.
 Projects will include making bookmarks, a decorative pillow, felt monsters, finger puppets and more!
 The course will cover intro to handsewing safety and materials, basic stitches, patterns, design, color theory basics, embroidery and patching.
 The class is intended for students who have an interest in sewing and will be able to attend and follow safety rules and directions with minimal assistance.
 Snacks will be provided as well as free choice play time before cleaning up.

-• Tabletop Roleplaying Club (4th, 5th, 6th grades) - Monday and Wednesday, teacher: Tom Ward
+• Tabletop Roleplaying Club (4-6) teacher: Tom Ward

 Attention 4th-6th grade students!
 The realm is in danger and brave adventurers are needed to save the day!
 Students will work collaboratively to tell and develop a story.
 Students use critical thinking and reasoning, creativity, flexible thinking, communication and problem solving, teamwork skills, and fundamental math skills.
 Students to create artwork, develop characters, and practice storytelling skills.